nju-websoft/ContEA/README.md

   |- rel_dict   # index for relations
 ```

-The test and validation data are changeless in our continual entity alignment setting, and can be found in the first snapshot (the `base/` folder).
-In following snapshots (the `batchX` folder), new triples are addede into KGs which brings more potential alignment (i.e. new test data).
+The test and validation data are changeless in our continual entity alignment setting, and can be found in the first snapshot (under `base/` folder).
+In the later snapshots (under `batchX` folder), new triples are added into KGs which brings more potential alignment (i.e. new test data).

 ## Environment